Moraxella bovoculi Autogenous

 - Practical for nearly all herd sizes

 MAXI/GUARD Pinkeye Bacterin has earned the trust of bovine practitioners as the preferred pinkeye preventative when the disease is caused solely by M. bovis.
 However, the problem can be caused by the combination of M. bovis and M. bovoculi bacteria.
-Unfortunately no commercial vaccines provide that coverage.
-When M. bovoculi is present, your best option is utilizing MAXI/GUARD along with the Addison Autogenous Program.
-We can assist you from diagnosing the problem to creating the solution!
+When M. bovoculi is present, you now have two options.
+One is to utilize MAXI/GUARD along with the Addison Autogenous Program.
+The other is utilizing MAXI/GUARD with our new M. bovoculi Bacterin.
+We can assist you from diagnosing the problem to providing a solution!

-Moraxella bovis is the most common cause of bovine pinkeye (by a very large margin).
+Moraxella bovis is the most common cause of bovine pinkeye.
 Fortunately, MAXI/GUARD Pinkeye Bacterin effectively prevents pinkeye if:

-- The infection is caused by M. bovis,
+- The infection is caused solely by M. bovis,

 - The cattle are vaccinated properly and,